-Blessed with Suck: Arguably after his resurrection as the silver monkey.
-Though very powerful, his fully robotic form makes him susceptible to mechanical issues that can render him immobile or cause him to completely lose control of his body.
+Blessed with Suck: Though very powerful, his fully robotic silver monkey form makes him susceptible to mechanical issues that can render him immobile or cause him to lose control of his body.

 The red monkey, and the team's best pilot.
-He is a bit of a comedian and has a big ego, but is very brave, smart and willing to protect his comrades.He pilots Fist Rocket 3, which becomes the right hand of the Super Robot.
+He is a comedian and has a big ego, but is very brave, smart and willing to protect his comrades.He pilots Fist Rocket 3, which becomes the right hand of the Super Robot.
 His main weapon is his Magnetic Hands.

 Heroic Fatigue: By the time of the Season Four finale, Sprx expresses a great deal of stress and weak will as he tries to stop Valina and Mandarin alongside the team, since as he says so himself, despite all the team's efforts and sacrifices, Skeleton King is still a threat.
 This makes him vulnerable to the Fire of Hate's corruption.

 It's All My Fault: He blames himself for letting Nova get sucked into a wormhole.
-And later, he says this word for word after Skeleton King is reborn because he helped Valina and Mandarin.
+Later, he says this word for word after Skeleton King is reborn because he helped Valina and Mandarin.

 I Will Find You: In the Season Three finale, he lets Nova get sucked into a wormhole and is determined to go look for her for most of the finale.
 She comes back after he asks The Being to bring her back.